 Streptococcus pneumoniae bacteria or pneumococcus can cause many types of illnesses, especially in the elderly.
 Some of these illnesses can be life-threatening.
 Adults age 65 and over and other persons with certain risk factors should be vaccinated against pneumococcal disease.
-Inadequate data exist for specific recommendations regarding use in pregnant women.
+Consult your obstetrician regarding recommendations for pregnant women.

 VARICELLA VACCINE (CHICKEN POX)